Rye Schools Set to Fully Reopen Starting March 1

 March 22: Eleventh and twelfth grades.

 In support of this plan, Dr. Byrne noted that the CDC released a report on January 26 in support of schools reopening with proper mitigation plans in place.
 Further, The American Academy of Pediatrics updated their school guidance, recommending 3 to 6 feet for social distancing.
-Finally, Dr. Byrne cited research from Harvard University which recommends schools focus on air quality and that the risk of contamination from surfaces is minimal.
+Finally, Dr. Byrne cited research from Harvard University which recommends schools focus on air quality, carry out tests for compressed air and that the risk of contamination from surfaces is minimal.

 Once schools reopen, parents will still have the option to enroll their children in fully remote learning.